codeClinicLab/php_assignment/README.md

 ## php artisan config:clear
 ## php artisan cache:clear

-By doing this this will pick the latest changes
+By doing this this will pick the latest changes.
+I have tried to make this application super handy . if you have further question please feel free to connect with me on my handle. thanks